 However, jump back a couple of hundred years or so and these waterways were busy in a completely different way.
 Canals played a vital role in the Industrial Revolution, becoming the motorways of their era.

 Most canals in England and Wales are now maintained by the Canal & River Trust (previously British Waterways) and despite a long period of abandonment, the canal system in the UK is once more in increasing use, with abandoned and derelict canals continually being developed and reopened.
+The waterways are now perfect places to enjoy relaxing holidays on the canal system.

 The Potteries at Stoke on Trent